 Thus, as the stars go through their lifecycle, they act as negentropic agents, shaping the material and energetic characteristics of galaxies,[^ We see this with recent results from the James Webb Telescope showing that the earliest galaxies have significantly fewer heavy chemical elements, demonstrating that the heavier elements of the periodic table are built up over time by successive generations of stars (Heintz, 2023). ] in a manner that is similar to how life shapes the conditions of the biosphere.
 This is the first of three sets of pairings between negentropic agents and the systems they define.

-When discussing the evolution[^ We’re using the term evolution in the most general sense, and not referring to Darwin’s theory or the modern neo-Darwinian synthesis. ] of life and the biosphere, probably the clearest picture we have covers the past 540 million years (where we have decent fossil records showing how life changed over time).
+When discussing the evolution[^ When discussing the evolution of life, we're not constraining our views to Darwin’s theory or the modern neo-Darwinian synthesis. ] of life and the biosphere, probably the clearest picture we have covers the past 540 million years (where we have decent fossil records showing how life changed over time).
 Within this eon, we can compare changes between the age of the amphibians, the age of the reptiles, and the age of the mammals, looking at selected species as general representations of these past evolutionary stages.[^ Since the amphibian and reptilian species alive today aren't necessarily representative of the amphibians and reptiles of past evolutionary periods, here we look at so-called living fossils (species alive today which are thought to have changed little since their emergence in the fossil record as far back as tens or hundreds of millions of years ago).
 For the amphibians, we're looking at the Hellbender salamander (Cryptobranchus alleganiensis), and for the reptiles, we are referencing the Tuatara (Sphenodon punctatus).
 For a modern mammal species, we’re looking at the Eastern Gray Squirrel (Callospermophilus lateralis).
-The respective energy flux-density values are calculated from the metabolism and average adult mass (Tacutu, 2018).
+The respective power per mass values are calculated from the metabolism and average adult mass (Tacutu, 2018).
 It's worth noting, that these values are pretty similar to what Chaisson provides from an average of modern species (Chaisson, 2014). ]

-Starting with our representative amphibian, we have an energy flux-density 7 times higher than a fully-developed star.
-Our representative reptile functions at twice the rate of the amphibian, and our representative mammal functions at 30 times the energy flux-density of the reptile (Tacutu, 2018).
+Starting with our representative amphibian, we have an power per mass 7 times higher than a fully-developed star.
+Our representative reptile functions at twice the rate of the amphibian, and our representative mammal functions at 30 times the power per mass of the reptile (Tacutu, 2018).

 This takes us to mankind and the domain of physical economy (as developed by Lyndon LaRouche).
-For a conceptual reference point representing the emergence of mankind, if we start at a hypothetical purely biological existence, the energy flux-density for mankind is comparable to other mammalian species.
-However, since the beginning of mankind’s use of fire, we see mankind depart from merely a biological mode of existence, and begin depending on the energy of fire, in addition to simply biological metabolism.
+For a conceptual reference point representing the emergence of mankind, if we start at a hypothetical purely biological existence, the power per mass for mankind is comparable to any mammalian species.
+However, since the beginning of mankind’s use of fire, we see mankind depart from merely a biological mode of existence.

-According to one approach (Chaisson, 2014), at an agricultural stage of development, the energy flux-density of the physical economy is four times that of a merely biological existence.
-An industrial society operates at a rate that is three times higher than an agricultural society, and a technological society functions at a rate that is three times that of an industrial society.
+At an agricultural stage of development, the power per mass of the physical economy is four times that of a merely biological existence (Chaisson, 2014).
+An industrial society operates at a rate that is three times higher than an agricultural society, and a technological society functions at a rate that is three times that of an industrial society (Chaisson, 2014).

-Thus, with mankind, we have a third distinct negentropic agent, acting to generate the highest levels of energy flux-density we see in the universe (in terms of developing negentropic systems).
+Thus, with mankind, we have a third distinct negentropic agent, acting to generate the highest levels of power per mass we see in the universe (in terms of developing negentropic systems).
 According to our universal metric, mankind is at the apex of a creative and developing universe.
-How has mankind been able to do this?
+The key question becomes, how has mankind been able to do this?

 The first section provided a broad overview of our scientific picture of the universe, showing us that the overall complexity of the universe is largely the product of a nested set of developing systems–from galaxies, to the biosphere, to the physical economy–each determined and characterized by their respective negentropic agents–from stars, to living organisms, to mankind.

-However, mankind expresses a capability absent from the animals (and absent from other negentropic agents, more generally), warranting the core inalienable principles underlying the founding of our nation.
+However, when we look more closely, mankind expresses a capability absent from other negentropic, warranting the core inalienable principles underlying the founding of our nation.

 A profound insight into this special nature of mankind goes back to the great legend of Prometheus, who freed mankind from the tyranny of the oligarchical god figures who sought to suppress the masses by denying them basic knowledge.